VeniQs02/VeniQs02/README.md

 Hi, I’m Jakub

- 💼 Working as a Mobile Developer
+ 💼 Working as a Mobile Developer since 2024

  👀 Aside from coding I’m interested in video editing, video games, graphic design, cybersec and beer